ddsky/api-league-clients/go/docs/FoodAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSearchDrinksRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSearchDrinksAPIRequest struct via the builder pattern

 Name | Type | Description  | Notes